realworldocaml/book/en/guided-tour.md

   traditional programming languages like C or Java.
 - OCaml allows you to place underscores in the middle of your integer literals, as a way of improving readability.
-Note that underscores can be placed anywhere in within the number, not just every three digits.
+Note that underscores can be placed anywhere within a number, not just every three digits.
 - OCaml carefully distinguishes between `float`, the type for floating point numbers and `int`, the type for integers.
 The types have different literals (`6.` instead of `6`) and different infix